MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/UnitedKingdom/how-to-print-non-invoiced-stock-reports.md

     ---
 # How to: Print Non-Invoiced Stock Reports
-You can use the following reports for month\-end reconciliation and auditing:
+You can use the following reports for month-end reconciliation and auditing:

 -   **Stock Received not Invoiced** – Displays stock that has been received, but not yet invoiced.

 -   **Stock Shipped not Invoiced** – Displays stock that has been shipped, but not yet invoiced.

-### To print non\-invoiced stock reports
+### To print non-invoiced stock reports

 1. In the **Search** box, enter **Stock Received not Invoiced** or **Stock Shipped not Invoiced**, and then choose the related link.